nicl/nicl.github.com/about.md

 I am from the UK but currently live and work in the beautiful city of Strasbourg, France.

 I like open source and [contribute](http://drupal.org/user/427352) to [Drupal](http://www.drupal.org).
-For the last year I have been helping to develop Drupal and custom PHP software full-time for [Actency](http://www.actency.fr) web-agency in France.
+For the last year I have been helping to develop Drupal and custom PHP software full-time for a  web-agency in France.

 I love solving complex problems by pursuing [simple, but not necessarily easy](http://www.infoq.com/presentations/Simple-Made-Easy), solutions.